 The following case studies were gathered as part of the Julie's Bicycle Accerlator programme in 2021 & 2022, and focus on organisations making connections between creativity and cultural engagement, the climate and environmental crisis, and health and wellbeing.
-Read more about the project here.
+Read our position statement on creativity, climate and health here.

 Our analysis of the case studies